-2017 marks the 120th anniversary of The King’s Fund.
+2017 marked the 120th anniversary of The King’s Fund.
 In the second of a series of blogs looking back at our diverse history, Kathy Johnson considers the role of the Fund during World War 1.

 When The King’s Fund was established in 1897 its initial purpose was to raise money for London’s voluntary hospitals – and part of its remit was to monitor how this money was spent.
 In 1903, the Fund began to collect up-to-date information on the income and expenditure of London’s voluntary hospitals and kept a close eye on demand for voluntary hospital services and the consequent impact on finances.